Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-15/provision-with-azd.md

 This will launch a new browser tab and load the dev environment.
 In a few minutes, you should see the Visual Studio Code editor with the project files loaded.

-:::success
+:::note
-"You have successfully setup the dev environment!"
+"You have notefully setup the dev environment!"
 :::

 ## 2. Infrastructure As Code